cauta/exchange/README.md

 - use sqlx prepare
 - decide on bigdecimal or u128. make conversion from db and domain
 - clickhouse candles table a bit different than postgres
+- add testcontainers for e2e testing, containers need to pass from utils to stay alive

 ### frontend dev